Chart Color Schemes

 The level of general health in Hoxton Park is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Hoxton Park shows better-than-average health results based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Both younger and older age groups have low incidence of common health issues.
-Private health insurance coverage is very low at approximately 49% (~2,492 people), compared to Greater Sydney's 59.9%.
+Hoxton Park exhibits superior health outcomes as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Both younger and older age groups show low incidence of common health conditions.
+Approximately 49% (~2,492 people) have private health cover, lower than Greater Sydney's 59.9% and the national average of 55.7%.

-Nationally, it's 55.7%.
-Diabetes and asthma are the most prevalent conditions, affecting 6.7% and 6.3% respectively.
-76.6% of residents claim to have no medical ailments, compared to Greater Sydney's 74.6%.
+Diabetes and asthma are the most prevalent medical conditions, affecting 6.7% and 6.3% of residents respectively.
+76.6% of residents report no medical ailments, higher than Greater Sydney's 74.6%.
 Working-age residents have low chronic condition prevalence.
-The area has 12.2% of residents aged 65 and over (622 people), lower than Greater Sydney's 15.4%.
-Health outcomes among seniors are notably strong, ranking higher nationally than the general population.
+The area has 12.3% (627 people) aged 65 and over, lower than Greater Sydney's 15.4%.
+Health outcomes among seniors are notably strong, ranking higher than the general population nationally.

 Frequently Asked Questions - Health